Noise dissipation mechanisms of an acoustic liner under grazing flow: Numerical setup and database description

 \subsection{Numerical solver}

+The simulations are performed using a lattice Boltzmann method (LBM) solver combined with a very large eddy Simulation (VLES) approach.
+This methodology is selected as a compromise between linearized frequency-domain methods and fully resolved simulations.
+Classical liner simulations, based on linearized governing equations, are very efficient for predicting the frequency-dependent liner response in terms of impedance under small-amplitude perturbations.
+However, by construction they neglect SPL-induced nonlinearities and therefore are not appropriate when the liner is exposed to high SPL.
+In addition, they commonly assume a prescribed base flow (often a steady sheared profile \citep{Myers1980, GABARD201630}) that is only weakly influenced by the liner surface and does not fully represent the mutual coupling between the grazing boundary layer and the liner treatment \citep{Tam2010}.

+At the opposite end, highly resolved approaches such as direct numerical simulation (DNS) resolve the full nonlinear flow–acoustic interaction, but their computational cost is prohibitive for the Reynolds numbers and parametric space of practical interest.

+From a practical standpoint, the LBM framework offers low numerical dissipation for acoustic wave propagation, efficient parallelization, and automatic Cartesian meshing.
+These features, combined with the VLES turbulence treatment, make it possible to perform parametric studies over a wide range of SPLs and frequencies at a tractable computational cost, while retaining the essential physics of the flow–acoustic interaction.

-The commercial software 3DS Simulia PowerFLOW 6-2019R4 is used to compute the transient flow field.
+The commercial software 3DS Simulia PowerFLOW 6-2019R4 is used to compute the flow and acoustic field.
+PowerFLOW simulation technology is based on a LB method with collision relaxation time and distribution function dynamically calibrated to the time scales of slow turbulent structures modelled through a turbulence transport model.
 The solver has already been validated for canonical honeycomb liner configurations, both in the absence of flow \citep{Mann2013,Hazir2017} and with grazing flow \citep{Manjunath2018,Avallone2019}.
 The same solver has also been used to simulate the effect of a SDOF liner installed on the nacelle of the NASA Source Diagnostic Test engine configuration \citep{Casalino2017}, and the predicted sound attenuation has recently been confirmed by another simulation carried out by using a different high-fidelity flow solver \citep{Shur2021}.

-PowerFLOW flow simulation technology is based on a LB method with collision relaxation time and distribution function dynamically calibrated to the time scales of slow turbulent structures modelled through a turbulence transport model.
-Some of the key properties of the model are described in the following paragraphs with reference to literature.